ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ekf2: increase maximum of EKF2_MAG_YAWLIM.
 This is needed on some fw platforms in order to not constantly switch mag fusion mode in gusty winds.
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+EKF2_MAG_YAWLIM increase from 0.5 to 1 in order to deal with gusty winds.

 ## Commit #604
 ### Hash